Post-Separation Violence Safety First Preparing To Leave

 - Asking trusted individuals to park in front of the house.

-- Informing neighbors of the identity and vehicle of the abusive ex-partner, and let them know what to do if the partner is spotted.
+- Informing neighbours of the identity and vehicle of the abusive ex-partner, and let them know what to do if the partner is spotted.

 - Requesting that your new address not be disclosed in court documents, school records, etc.